Scouting in Oklahoma: Order of the Arrow

-Special Note: Although the literal translation of MaNu is White Buffalo, the Osage word for white also meant Spirit, so MaNu means Spirit Buffalo.

-NeTSeO Trails Council

-The NeTseO Trails Council serves Scouts in Texas and the Southeast Oklahoma counties of McCurtain, Choctaw, and the southern three quarters of Pushmataha.

 Girl Scouting in Oklahoma

 There are five Girl Scout councils in Oklahoma.

 Girl Scouts - Diamonds of Arkansas, Oklahoma and Texas

 In Oklahoma serves girls in Adair, LeFlore, and Sequoyah counties.

 Girl Scouts Missouri Heartland

 Serves girls in two northeastern Oklahoma counties.

 Girl Scouts of Texas Oklahoma Plains

 Serves girls in the Oklahoma panhandle.

 Girl Scouts of Eastern Oklahoma

 Girl Scouts of Eastern Oklahoma serves 15,000 girls and adult volunteers in thirty eastern Oklahoma counties.
 The first troop in Tulsa was in 1917 and the first council in 1923.
 The earliest known sale of cookies by an individual Girl Scouts unit in the United States was by the Mistletoe Troop in Muskogee, Oklahoma in December 1917 at their local high school.
 The current council was formed on June 1, 2008 with the merger of Bluestem, Tiak, and Magic Empire councils.